Squash Souffle | The Perfect Side Dish

 • The beauty of this recipe is that you can either use canned butternut squash as I do here or frozen squash or even freshly made mashed squash.

-• I use almond milk in this recipe, but you can substitute whichever milk you prefer.
+• Although I use almond milk in this recipe, you can substitute whichever milk you prefer.

-• I use melted butter in the recipe, but you can substitute melted margerine, if you prefer.
+• I use melted salted butter in the recipe, but you can substitute unsalted butter or melted margarine if you prefer.

 • Adjust cook times in conjunction with the size of your batch and the size of your baking dish.
 Since I’m doing a double batch and using a deep, two-quart casserole dish, I cook it longer here than if I’d used a rectangle dish.
 For example, it took 1 hour and 40 minutes with the double batch in the round dish, and it takes 50 minutes with a single batch in the rectangular dish.

-• You know the souffle is done when you take it out of the oven and it doesn’t jiggle when you shake it and/or when you stick a cake tester or butter knife in the squash and it comes out clean.
+• You will know the souffle is done when you take it out of the oven and it doesn’t jiggle when you shake it and/or when you stick a cake tester or butter knife in the squash, and it comes out clean.

 How to make squash souffle